Ivan Roubal

-Ivan Roubal (May 12, 1951 – June 29, 2015) was a Czechoslovak serial killer who was convicted of five murders.
+Ivan Roubal (12 May 1951 – 29 June 2015) was a Czechoslovak serial killer who was convicted of five murders.

 Life

 Youth

 Ivan Roubal studied at an agricultural school and graduated in 1970.
 He worked at the Czechoslovak State Railways as a junior railroad engineer, train operator, worker at a heat-only boiler station, woodcutter and zootechnician.
 He married in 1973, his son being born the following year (he died in a traffic incident in 2012).

-In the late eighties of the 20th century, he briefly worked for the Jehovah's Witnesses.
+In the late 1980s, he briefly worked for the Jehovah's Witnesses.
 However, his expectations were not fulfilled, so he left before the revolution began and devoted himself to mysticism and occultism.
 He later extended his religious engagement to the Catholic Church.
 When his crimes were investigated, he demanded the testimony of cardinal Miloslav Vlk and Abbot of the Brevnov Monastery Jan Anastáz Opasek.
 See below.